dm-shr/social-network-analytics/README.md

 ### 8. Staying Alert to Anomalies

-- Implemented a real-time anomaly detection system that triggers alerts upon detecting anomalies.
+- Implemented a real-time anomaly detection system that triggers alerts upon detecting outliers in product metrics.

 ## Skills Cultivated

-- Mastered Python's data manipulation and visualization libraries.
+- Mastered Python's data manipulation and visualization libraries, enhanced OOP skills.
-- Honed SQL querying skills for comprehensive data exploration and analysis.
+- Honed SQL skills for comprehensive data exploration and analysis.
 - Developed a deep understanding of A/B testing methodologies and statistical analysis.
 - Gained hands-on experience with predictive analytics tools like Google's Causal Impact and Uber's Orbit package.